 Figure 3.
-(Left) Logo for the Icelandic INQUA-COT tephra meeting in June 1980 that was designed by Sue Selkirk (Arizona State University) (Self and Sparks, 1981a), depicting the distribution of the historic silicic tephra, H1, erupted from Hekla in 1104 AD, the outermost isopach being 2 mm.
-The isopach map is based on

-Thórarinsson (1970, p.
+(Left) Logo for the Icelandic INQUA-COT tephra meeting in June 1980 that was designed by Sue Selkirk (Arizona State University) (Self and Sparks, 1981a), depicting the distribution of the historic silicic tephra, H1, erupted from Hekla in 1104 CE, with the outermost isopach being 2 mm.
+The isopach map is based on Thórarinsson (1970, p.
 306) and Larsen and Thórarinsson (1977, p.
 29), although it was originally mapped by Thórarinsson in 1939 (Steinthórsson, 2012, p.
 5).
 (Right) Some participants in the field in Iceland during the meeting.
-Figure centre-front with blue coat and ubiquitous red hat (as noted by Noe-Nygaard, 1984) is Sigurdur Thórarinsson; alongside him are Guðrún Larsen, conference co-organiser (with woollen hat, looking down) and (Sir) Stephen Sparks (with sample bag).
-Photo: Malcolm Buck.
+The figure in the centre in the blue coat with the ubiquitous red hat (as noted by Noe-Nygaard, 1984) is Sigurdur Thórarinsson; alongside him are Guðrún Larsen, conference co-organizer (with woollen hat, looking down), and (Sir) Stephen Sparks (with sample bag) (photo credit: Malcolm Buck).

-At this Iceland meeting, it is striking that Self and Sparks (1981a, p. xii), copying Thórarinsson (1974, p. xviii), defined 'tephra' (sensu lato) as "a collective term for all airborne pyroclasts, including both air-fall and pyroclastic flow material", pointing out that "this usage complements rather than replaces terms such as ignimbrite, welded tuff, pumice, etc., that are used to designate specific types of tephra produced by distinctive types of eruption".
-Also, as evident on the conference logo image in Fig. 3, they referred to the Commission on 'Tephra', rather than 'Tephrochronology', presumably because the latter term was seen to be somewhat restricted in its original sense (use of tephra layers as a correlational and age-equivalent dating tool) so that potential additional volcanological interpretations and applications appeared to be downplayed.
-Later, advent of the names Commission (or Subcommission) on Tephrochronology and Volcanism - i.e., COTAV or SCOTAV in 1995 and 2003, respectively (Table 2) - made 'volcanology' an explicit function of the commission.
-However, as noted previously, today's more holistic usage of 'tephrochronology' (sensu lato), encompassing all aspects of tephra studies including volcanology, now negates this argument and obviates the need to include 'volcanism' in the modern commission's name (Lowe and Hunt, 2001; Lowe, 2008).
-(Also, COT, being sponsored by IAVCEI, has an obvious volcanological connection.)
+ers as a correlational and age-equivalent dating tool) so that potential additional volcanological interpretations and applications appeared to be downplayed.
+Later, the advent of the names Commission or Subcommission on Tephrochronology and Volcanism - i.e. COTAV or SCOTAV in 1995 and 2003 respectively (Table 2) - made "volcanology" an explicit function of the commission.
+However, as noted previously, today's more holistic usage of tephrochronology (sensu lato), encompassing all aspects of tephra studies including volcanology, now negates this argument and obviates the need to include "volcanism" in the modern commission's name (Lowe and Hunt, 2001; Lowe, 2008).
+(Moreover, COT, being sponsored by IAVCEI, has an obvious volcanological connection.)